RomjanHossain/what-s-that-fruit-/README.md

 ## what_s_that_fruit

 This project is for recognize **Fruit** photo from gallery or camera.
-I've trained [this model](https://www.kaggle.com/moltean/fruits) from kaggle.
+I've trained the model from [this dataset](https://www.kaggle.com/moltean/fruits) from kaggle.

 ### Here's the final version of the app